-\emph{The even more reassuring fact was that when we shared the top 100 prototypes based on our weights from the 1.5 million with the domain experts and they told us that 83 of those actually became loyalty customers in 2017.}
+\emph{The even more reassuring fact was that when we shared with the domain experts the top 100 prototypes based on our weights of the 1.5 million regular customers that were selected as prototypical of the loyalty group in 2016, they confirmed that 83 of those 100 became loyalty customers in 2017.}